5 Day Inca Trail Hike

 Trek from Wayllabamba to Pacaymayo.

-On day 2 of the Inca Trail trek, we will wake up early and begin our ascent to the highest hike point, Warmiwañusca (Dead Woman’s Pass), at 4,215m.
+On day 2 of the Inca Trail trek, we will wake up early and begin our ascent to the highest point on the trail, Warmiwañusca (Dead Woman’s Pass), at 4,215m.

 After a well-deserved break, we will continue our descent to our campsite in Pacaymayo.
 We will pass through beautiful cloud forests and see more Inca ruins.